pruthvirajpatel/search-list/README.md

 ## Assumptions Made

 **Using angular and angular material**
-**Angualr material gives me default option for selecting the elements and searching which the requirements.**
+**Angualr material gives me default option for selecting the elements and searching which meets the requirements.**
+**Using autocompltle module for showing the drop down based on search** **Angular material gives me an option of keyboard navigation for drop down value selection** **Using pipe filter  for highlighting the text** **Using angualar forms module for input search** **Using the mat chips module for showing the seleted value from the drop down, gives me an option to add and remove the elements**

 ##### search-list
 Auto select multiple values from drop down by searching